-Our Pittsburgh-based lawyers represent people and their families who have been seriously injured or killed in accidents in Pennsylvania, West Virginia, and Ohio.
+Our Pittsburgh, PA lawyers represent people and their families who have been seriously injured or killed in accidents in Pennsylvania, West Virginia, Ohio, & Massachusetts.

 We represent people seriously injured or killed by defective products and equipment, what lawyers refer to as “product liability” or “strict liability” lawsuits.
 Sometimes the cause of an injury or death is a defective product.
 We are experienced in researching the product and working with appropriate experts to investigate the product’s background.